top of page

 Or you could be at a social gathering where a friend seems unusually quiet.
 Instead of asking how they’re doing, you interpret the silence as disapproval, perhaps deciding they didn’t want you there in the first place.
 This unspoken belief can make you withdraw, leaving both of you feeling disconnected without ever understanding why.

 In romantic relationships, mind reading can be particularly corrosive.
 A partner’s distractedness after work may be read as anger, boredom, or disappointment.
+All or nothing thinking, fortune telling, and polarized thinking can also contribute to these misinterpretations.
 Without direct communication, the imagined meaning takes hold, and you might respond with coldness or irritation, setting off a chain reaction neither of you intended.

 20 Things to Look Out For